-The third year of the programme is optional for both candidate and school, however, the school should aim to employ the participant for the full three years from the outset, subject to them achieving QTS, NQT status and meeting the professional requirements of their school.
-Supporting a participant for the three-year duration of the programme allows the school to develop an early career teacher and research leader who is aligned to the school ethos and has built relationships with pupils and colleagues.
+The school should aim to employ the participant for the full two years from the outset, subject to them achieving QTS, NQT status and meeting the professional requirements of their school.
+Supporting a participant for the two-year duration of the programme allows the school to develop an early career teacher and research leader who is aligned to the school ethos and has built relationships with pupils and colleagues.

 In Year 1 the cost to schools is the same as for a typical School Direct fee or salaried trainee through the ITE provider*.

-In Years 2 and 3 the school pays the participant as a full time NQT and RQT.
+In Year 2 the school pays the participant as a full time NQT and RQT.

 RIS Programme Fee